NightRi-se/notepad-plus-plus/README.md

 All credit to the original team, especially @donho.
 All licences stay the same (GPL unless otherwise stated).

-If you like this app in the store, please feel free to add your comments to this thread: https://notepad-plus-plus.org/community/topic/14734/notepad-uwp-package-in-windows-store-almost-there

 What is Notepad++ ?
 ===================